-(1) Incremental cost methodology.
-To determine the incremental cost of the actions a utility takes to comply with RCW 19.405.040 and RCW 19.405.050, the utility must compare its lowest reasonable cost portfolio to an alternative lowest reasonable cost and reasonably available portfolio that the utility would have implemented absent the enactment of those sections of law.
-The utility should use the portfolio optimization modeling from the most recent integrated resource plan as the basis for calculating the alternative lowest reasonable cost and reasonably available portfolio to show the difference in portfolio choices and investment needs between the two portfolios, and demonstrate which investments and expenses are directly attributable to meeting the requirements of RCW 19.405.040 and 19.405.050.
-A utility may include in its documentation of both portfolios those investments and expenses that are not reflected in the portfolio optimization if it demonstrates that the investment or expense could not reasonably have been reflected in the portfolio optimization model.
+(b) Method two.
+A utility may calculate its incremental cost of compliance using The utility should use the portfolio optimization modeling from the its most recently acknowledged integrated resource plan. as the basis for calculating The incremental cost of compliance under this method is the difference between the cost of the alternative lowest reasonable cost and reasonably available portfolio in its most recently acknowledged integrated resource plan and the cost of the portfolio that includes the to show the difference in portfolio choices and investment needs between the two portfolios, and demonstrate which investments and expenses that are directly attributable to meeting the requirements of RCW 19.405.040 and 19.405.050.
+A utility may include in its documentation of both portfolios those investments and expenses used to meet RCW 19.405.040 and 19.405.050 that are not reflected in the portfolio optimization if it demonstrates that the investment or expense could not reasonably have been reflected in the portfolio optimization model.

-(a) The alternative lowest reasonable cost and reasonably available portfolio must include the SCGHG in the resource acquisition decision in accordance with RCW 19.280.030(3)(a).
+- (3) Under either method one or two, the utility must provide workpapers supporting its incremental cost calculation. - (4) Incorporate of SCGHG.
+The alternative lowest reasonable cost and reasonably available portfolio must include the SCGHG in the resource acquisition decision as a cost adder in accordance with RCW 19.280.030(3)(a).

-(c) Any investment or expense that is required to meet any provision of Chapter 19.405 RCW, other than RCW 19.405.040 or 19.405.050, and any other statutory, regulatory or contractual requirement, or standard practice or procedure is not a directly attributable cost, as described in subsection (2).
+(4) Any investment or expense that is required to meet any provision of Chapter 19.405 RCW, other than RCW 19.405.040 or 19.405.050, and any other statutory, regulatory or contractual requirement, or standard practice or procedure is not a directly attributable cost, as described in subsection (5).

-(d) If the portfolios provided for compliance are the result of a model, the utility must provide a fully linked and electronically functional copy of that model as part of its workpapers.
+If the portfolios provided for compliance are the result of a model, the utility must provide a fully linked and electronically functional copy of that model as part of its workpapers.

-(2) Directly attributable costs.
+(45) Directly attributable costs.
 The costs that a utility may include when determining the incremental cost impact under RCW 19.405.060(3)(a) must be directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and RCW 19.405.050.
 For the purposes of compliance, an investment or expense is directly attributable only if all of the following conditions are met: